dadkins20/aws-robomaker-deepracer/README.md

 # Deep Racer

 This Sample Application runs a simulation which trains a reinforcement learning (RL) model to drive a car around a track.
-This version has been modified from the original to support the University at Buffalo in training various RL models locally without using Amazon Web Services to load and store data.
+This version has been modified from the original to support the University at Buffalo CSE department in training various RL models locally without using Amazon Web Services to load and store data.

 _AWS RoboMaker sample applications include third-party software licensed under open-source licenses and is provided for demonstration purposes only.
 Incorporation or use of RoboMaker sample applications in connection with your production workloads or a commercial products or devices may affect your legal rights or obligations under the applicable open-source licenses.
 Source code information can be found [here](https://s3.console.aws.amazon.com/s3/buckets/robomaker-applications-us-east-1-72fc243f9355/deep-racer/?region=us-east-1)._